 How are classes scheduled?
 Class schedules are based on student necessity and instructor availability on both weekday and weekend schedules.
 The standard weekday schedule alternates weekly between a Tues-Wed to a Wed-Thurs format.
 We are available 7 days per week, so if you contact us with your special requests for other arrangements, we will attempt to meet YOUR needs.

 How do I get into a class?
 Please register on-line through this web site for any of the available dates posted, or for custom class configurations, please contact the training staff at Training@ClassicIron.com with your name, email, a reliable contact number, and your group size and we will contact you with availability and pricing options.
-If your preferred class choice becomes full before you secure a seat, please let us know and we can put you on a stand-by list in case of a late cancellation.
+If your preferred class choice becomes full before you secure a seat, please let us know and we can put you on a stand-by list in case of a late cancelation.
+If the online registration process accepts your registration, you can assume you are successfully registered.
+You will receive am email reminder a few days prior to the class.
+If you cannot register, the class has likely already reached capacity.
+If in doubt, please contact us by telephone to inquire

 Do I have to have a learners permit?
 Applicants over 19 years of age do not have to apply for a permit before taking the class.
-If they already have their permit the certificate of completion will waive the usual DMV 30 day holding period.
-Upon successful completion of this course, the graduate can take the certificate to the local DMV Customer Service Center, pay the associated fees, and process the permanent motorcycle endorsement (DMV will require a new photo, issue a temporary document, and the permanent license will arrive in U.S mail).
+If their permit has already been obtained, the certificate of completion will waive the usual DMV holding period.
+Upon successful completion of this course, the graduate may take the certificate to the local DMV Customer Service Center, pay the associated fees, and process the permanent M-2 motorcycle endorsement (DMV will require a new photo, issue a temporary document, and the permanent license will arrive in U.S mail).
 DMV applicants under 19 must hold the permit for 9 months.
 The BRC completion certificate will still waive both tests, but those students will not obtain their motorcycle endorsement until the 9 month holding period has been met.
 Students under 18 will require parental signature on the standard liability release in order to attend a BRC.

 What other types of training are available?
 We can provide one-on-one training on an hourly basis 7 days/week to work on specific rider problems, riding in the rain (under development), on-road skills development on your own motorcycle, police rider skills, etc. If you have a specific need, please drop us a line at Training@ClassicIron.com.